-If you're a little overwhelmed by so many places to eat, keep reading to find our tips for choosing a restaurant to get some... ideas for ways to create your personal short list.
+If you're a little overwhelmed by so many places to eat, keep reading to find tips for choosing a restaurant to get some ideas for ways to create your personal short list.

 San Diego Restaurant Week Prices

 The foundation of the week is the fixed-price (prix fixe) menu.
-Lunch costs less than dinner, and for each meal, restaurants are divided into three groups by price.
+Lunch costs less than dinner.
+For each meal, restaurants are divided into three groups by price.
 Keep in mind that those prices are just for the meal and don't include beverages, tax or gratuities.

 Reasons to Try San Diego Restaurant Week

-- At its best, San Diego Restaurant Week gives you a chance to try some place you might not normally go, sample a new cuisine or chef with less risk of feeling like you've wasted your money.
+At its best, San Diego Restaurant Week gives you a chance to try a place you might not usually go, sample a new cuisine or chef with less risk of feeling like you've wasted your money.

 Why San Diego Restaurant Week May Not be for You